 We publish how we test, in detail, including a walkthrough of how we run an OWASP LLM Top 10 assessment.

-The same senior practitioners secure and govern AI for commercial teams shipping to enterprise buyers and for federal programs putting AI into production.
+The same senior practitioners govern, secure, implement, and operate AI for startups, growth companies, regulated financial institutions, and federal programs putting AI into production.